December 20, 2017, Israel

 We need to know that it is inclusive.

 Please note the word "entire".
-Moshe gathered the entire community, young and old, wise and less wise, men and women, etc. This is the first rule of a group; we need to understand that it consists of...a group!
+Moshe gathered the entire community, young and old, wise and less wise, men and women, etc. This is the first rule of a group; we need to understand that it consists of a...group!
 You are not the only person in the group, things will not always be the way you want them to be.
+You are not the center of creation.
 Being part of a group, by definition, means compromise, not always getting your way, not always having things done as you want them.

-On the eve of the Day of Atonement, Yom Kippur, we ask permission to pray with the "criminals".
+On the even of the Day of Atonement, Yom Kippur, we ask permission to pray with the "criminals".
 Yes, they must be part of our community as well.

 It is not always easy being part of a group, it is not always easy being part of a community but it is better than living alone.
 If you want to be part of a community, a class, a group, you must be willing to be flexible.
-We see from our Jewish sources that a group is judged and defined by the way it treats the weaker elements, those who are different.
+We see from our Jewish sources that a group is judge and defined by the way it treats its weaker elements, those who are different.
+This in fact makes a group stronger.
 Do we embrace those whom we did not "click" with at once or do we reject them and make them feel unwanted?

-The treatment of the "outsider" is more a reflection on the group than the "outsider" himself.
-Judaism teaches us to welcome the "stranger in our midst", the orphan, the widow.
+The treatment of the "outsider" is more a reflection on the group than on the "outsider" himself.
+Judaism teaches us to welcome the "Stranger in our midst", the orphan, the widow.
 We welcome the sad, the lonely, the "misfit" and this defines who we are as a group.